fbdesignpro/sweetviz/README.md

 - [Shaked Zychlinski: The Search for Categorical Correlation](https://towardsdatascience.com/the-search-for-categorical-correlation-a1cf7f1888c9) is a great article about different types of variable interactions that was the basis of that analysis in Sweetviz.
 - [Drazen Zaric: Better Heatmaps and Correlation Matrix Plots in Python](https://towardsdatascience.com/better-heatmaps-and-correlation-matrix-plots-in-python-41445d0f2bec) was the basis for our association graphs.

+**And of course, very special thanks to everyone who have contributed on Github, through reports, feedback and commits!**